Ron Reis

 Ronald Allen Reis (born April 26, 1970) is an American professional wrestler.
 He is best known for his appearances with World Championship Wrestling between 1995 and 1998 under the ring names The Yeti and Reese.

 Early life

 Ron Reis is the son of Ron Reis, Sr., who was a member of National Collegiate Athletic Association title-winning basketball teams in 1961 and 1962 while studying at the University of Cincinnati.

 Reis attended Monta Vista High School in Cupertino, California.
 He played on the school's basketball team, scoring 2,082 points and competing in the 1987 Central Coast Section championship.
 Reis went on to attend Santa Clara University, where he played basketball for four years.
+He played in 116 career games and averaged 10.7 points, 7.4 rebounds, and 1.4 assists per game.
+He led the West Coast Conference in total rebounds (320) and rebounds per game (11.0) during the 1990–91 season.
+He was named to the All-WCC team in 1990–91 and 1991–92.
+He has the highest career field goal percentage (.606) in school history and is fifth in career rebounds (851).

 Professional wrestling career

 Early career (1994–1995)

 Ron Reis was trained by Big John Studd, with whom he was tagged as the "Giants of Wrestling."
 He made his professional debut on March 12, 1994, for the New England–based International Wrestling Federation under his birth name.
 In 1995, Reis began performing for the Las Vegas–based National Wrestling Conference as "SWAT".